Updated: Nov 13, 2021

 Furthermore I'd check for any drug interactions or contraindications.
 It is easy to do with a simple google search.

-The most common finding is that these herbs can lower blood pressure, which is not a bad thing for many!
+The most common finding is that these herbs can lower blood pressure or impact blood glucose levels, which is not a bad thing for many!

 The studies supporting herbal supplements can be quite inconsistent, usually due to the dose and differing quality of the supplements used in the study.
 So always make sure you choose a high quality supplement and one without added sugar or fructose.